Dansby Swanson Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.30 team ERA ranks 14th among all MLB pitching staffs.
+- The Dodgers have the 15th-ranked team ERA among all league pitching staffs (4.57).

-- Dodgers pitchers combine to allow the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Dodgers pitchers combine to allow 15 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Syndergaard (0-1) makes the start for the Dodgers, his third of the season.
+- Grove (0-1) gets the start for the Dodgers, his third of the season.

-- The righty last appeared on Sunday against the Arizona Diamondbacks, when he threw four innings, allowing six earned runs while giving up eight hits.
+- The righty last appeared on Sunday against the Arizona Diamondbacks, when he tossed 3 1/3 innings, allowing nine earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.